aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 `options.minValue`: Integer or decimal, depending on `nameOfField.type`.
                     A number representing the minimum value that the data can be.

-`options.maxValue`: Integer or decimal, depending on 'nameOfField.type`.
+`options.maxValue`: Integer or decimal, depending on `nameOfField.type`.
                     A number greater than or equal to `options.minValue` representing the maximum value that the data can be.